-- Bred for fall or early spring production extreme uniformity and flowering across the entire series
+- Bred for fall and spring production

-- Plants remain compact, even under high heat; allows growers to produce more high quality plants
+- Plants remain compact, even under heat

 - Crop Time

 - Spring: 22 - 24 weeks , Autumn: 20 - 18 weeks

 - Sun - Partial shade

 - Bedding, Landscape, Pot Plant

 Pots, combination planters, landscape plantings for fall and spring

 Stage 1 (7-14 days)